 The easiest way is to send me a digital print of your original design.
 If your home or office printer is not capable of printing dark enough, have it printed at a copy shop.
 Please ensure that you print on standard, uncoated paper.
 Coated papers (like inkjet photo paper) can give colors that are too dark to print without using special papers and introducing lots of other challenges.

 Yes.
 It works just the same as multiple colors.
 When I'm running a job through the press a second time, it takes the same amount of work whether I'm printing on the same side of the paper or the other side.

 Yes, but they must be ready for relief printing or I will need to redraw them.
 I do not use halftones (shades of grey) in this style of printing.

 Sometimes.
 It will require creating a custom plate.
 Not all fonts or point sizes are capable of being printed with letterpress.

 Mixing custom fonts or graphics with metal type requires printing them as separate impressions - they cannot be mixed in a single pass.

 The only limit is set by the press, which can print up to 9"x12".
 I buy paper in large sheets and cut it down so I am not bound to "standard" paper sizes.
 I can cut it to match any envelope or framing size that you have in mind.

-It takes a long time to set up the press for a job.
+There is a lot of overhead involved in setting up for a print job.
 Even after doing the graphic design and typesetting, it takes time to get the press inked up and adjusted for good registration and a good print.
-(This is called "makeready" and needs to be done differently for every print run.)
 Once the press is set up, it makes sense to just print and print and print instead of printing a few and stopping to set the press up again for the next job.